Learn math by making things

 6. These officers crash cars

-And still on the theme of making math "real", in Crash reconstructions aid police investigations we read how police officers recreate fatal crashes with real cars operated by handheld controls.
+And still on the theme of making math "real", in Crash reconstructions aid police investigations (no longer available) we read how police officers recreate fatal crashes with real cars operated by handheld controls.

 “What we hope to take away [from the recreation], is hands on training,” SCARS president Ricky Dixon said.